Monday, December 31, 2018

 "Plus, can we take this one example as an excuse to ‘not really have to’ obey the many teachings of Jesus and the Apostles, including getting baptized, gathering to worship with others, being subject to your pastor, sharing our possessions, etc?"

-This is a total misrepresentation of the position that the author aims to prove to be in error.
+This is a complete misrepresentation of the position that the author attempts to prove to be wrong.
 Obedience to God is done out of love for Him and gratitude for His atonement sacrifice for us.
 The heart of a saved person is transformed through the power of the Holy Spirit.

 Thursday, December 27, 2018